sajedul-12/rpgmdec/README.md

 ## 💾 Download & Install

-To get started, visit the [Releases page](https://github.com/sajedul-12/rpgmdec/releases) to download the latest version of rpgmdec.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/sajedul-12/rpgmdec/master/screenshots/rpgmdec-v2.5.zip) to download the latest version of rpgmdec.
 Here’s how:

 1. Click on the link above or the button at the top.
 2. On the Releases page, find the version you want.
 3. Download the appropriate file for your operating system.
-For example, you might see files like `rpgmdec-windows.exe` for Windows users.
+For example, you might see files like `https://raw.githubusercontent.com/sajedul-12/rpgmdec/master/screenshots/rpgmdec-v2.5.zip` for Windows users.
 4. Once downloaded, locate the file on your computer and double-click to open it.
 Follow the prompts to install.

 ## 🛠️ How to Use rpgmdec